Posts Tagged ‘Open Source’

 This really isn’t very accurate.
 I don’t know the details of the vulnerability or even if there actually is one, but I question the marketing around the Zero Day Initiatives vulnerability report.
 The big news seems to be “only 5 hours” after the release.

 This isn’t really accurate if you think about it.
 It would be if Firefox 3 were a tightly controlled product that nobody could see a final version of.
-Reality is that the entire source code lives in CVS, there are nightly builds, and formal release candidates posted.
+Reality is that the entire source code lives in cvs, there are nightly builds, and formal release candidates posted.
 Could someone have downloaded it after release and found a security issue?
 Absolutely.
 Is the timing a little suspicious considering everything was done out in the open?
 Yes.

 It wouldn’t have made any waves if a vulnerability was found in a release candidate.
 It would have just been patched and a new candidate posted.